pikado/alpine-svn/README.md

 ```
 The container start with the specified account: user (password: pass) and the specified repository: repo

+## Host storage

+Docker allocates an expanding sorage file to the container.
+The default for that is 50GB.

 ## Using it

 Quick and dirty, note the server address: